2011JavaReact/jwilsonProject0/README.md

   ...
 ]
 ```
+Searching can also be accomplished by adding the product id or partial product name to the URI.
+(Searching is done based upon products because they are usually the important part of the inventory record.)
+> /inventory/{id}

+or
+> /inventory/{partial_product_name_string}
 ### POST /inventory
 A POST request to the /inventory enpoint will insert a new inventory record into the databse.
 Example input :